Sun Ra Arkestra (2023)

 There aren’t many musical groups that are still going strong 30 years after their leader’s death, but then again, there aren’t any groups in the universe like the Sun Ra Arkestra.
 Since the passing of Sun Ra in 1993, the pioneering afro-futurist, avant-garde big band has been spreading the immensely influential music and philosophy of their late bandleader, Le Sony'r Ra.

-With an ever-flexible line-up and a gargantuan catalog of music spanning cosmic jazz to disco to free jazz to bop, Sun Ra’s influence can be seen in every corner of contemporary music.
-From contemporaries like John Coltrane, to indie icons Yo La Tengo, to punk forbearers MC5, Sun Ra’s influence is so far-reaching, it’s hard to imagine modern music being the same without him.
+With an ever-flexible lineup and a gargantuan catalog of music spanning from cosmic jazz to disco to free jazz to bop, Sun Ra’s influence can be seen in every corner of contemporary music.
+From legends like John Coltrane to indie icons Yo La Tengo and punk forebears MC5, Sun Ra’s influence is so far-reaching that it’s hard to imagine modern music being the same without him.

-Despite having members that have been in the group since 1958, The Arkesta has maintained its reputation as one of the most progressive acts in music.
-Featuring line-ups that range anywhere from 12 to 20 musicians, afro-futurist outfits that could be a show on their own, and chops that are as otherworldly as Sun Ra himself, the Arkestra’s live show is a pure distillation of the spontaneity and electricity of Sun Ra’s compositions.
+Operating since 1958, the Arkestra has always maintained its reputation as one of the most progressive acts in music.
+With lineups that range anywhere from 12 to 20 musicians, and with afro-futurist players as otherworldly as Sun Ra himself that they could be a show on their own, the Arkestra’s live performances are a pure distillation of the spontaneity and electricity of Sun Ra’s compositions.

-Recent years have found the Arkestra doing everything from performing a six-night residency at Radio City Music Hall as part of Solange’s backing band, to becoming a festival mainstay in their own right.
-It’s a testament to Sun Ra’s music that seeing the Arkestra now, is just as vital as it was 60 years ago.
+The new Millennium has seen the Arkestra do everything from a retrospective of its work at the Institute of Contemporary Art in Philadelphia to performances at prestigious venues such as the Kennedy Center, Radio City Music Hall and the Berlin Opera House.
+It’s a testament to Sun Ra’s music that seeing the Arkestra now is just as vital as it was 65 years ago.